 Sample

-In England, the task (as part of a larger survey, see Ayalon, Lerman, & Watson, 2013, 2014a,b; Ayalon, Watson, & Lerman, 2015, first online) was given to two high achieving classes from years 10 and 11 and also to first and the second years (12-13) of post-16, in which studying mathematics is optional.
+In England, the task (as part of a larger survey, see Ayalon, Lerman, & Watson, 2013, 2014a,b; Ayalon, Watson, & Lerman, 2015, first online) was given to two relatively high achieving classes from years 10 and 11 and also to first and the second years (12-13) of post-16, in which studying mathematics is optional.
 These years are equivalent in age to years 9 to 12 in the Israeli system.
 The classes were from two schools, each school providing data from alternate years.
 In Israel, the task was given to a middle achieving class from year 10, high achieving class from year 10, and high achieving classes from years 11 and 12.
 The classes were from three schools, with the two 10 year classes from the same school.
 Socio-economic backgrounds of all schools were similar relative to their national norms.
+The sample space was opportunistic, which is adequate for our research purposes which are exploratory, and hence we only used students who might be expected to proceed to further mathematical study which at some stage would include the need to understand what a function is.
 We use random anonymised samples of 10 scripts from each class.
 In this way we received 40 scripts from English classes and 40 scripts from Israel classes (total of 80 scripts).
 To make comparisons easier to read, we shall from this sentence on transform English year numbers to match Israeli, as these are more widely used internationally, and give the transformed numbers in square brackets.
 We will assume the middle-achieving Israeli year 10 group can be matched with an English high achieving year [9] group as the expectations of these groups are similar according to their national norms.
 We therefore have equivalent data from years 9 to 12 from students who are expected to do well in mathematics.

 Data analysis